levandung-it03/Goods-Management/README.md

 > docker run --name redis_latest_11_19_2024 -p 6379:6379 -d redis
 - Connect with MySQL "localhost:3306(root:sa)" by MySQL Workbench to test the installation result.
 - NOTE: always turn on all Docker containers before start Spring service.

+- To interact directly with MySQL from terminal.
+> docker exec -it goods_management mysql -p root -u

+> MySQL Password: sa

+> mysql> Something...

 c.
 Turn on Mobile hotspot (or using Ngrok) to public Spring APIs for ReactJS to code.